tomasvana10/commits2pdf/README.md

 If using `python` or `pip` doesn't work, try using `python3` or `pip3`

 - Make a virtual environment and activate it (recommended):
+  - Before you make a virtual environment, you should change your current directory to the folder of your repository.
+If you don't know how, read [Changing your terminal's directory](#changing-your-terminals-directory).
 ```
 pip install virtualenv
 python -m venv venv